-- ACTG Data Coordinating Center, Frontier Science Technology Research Foundation (FSTRF): Data for this study will be recorded on case report forms, keyed into a central database and electronically submitted to the Data Coordinating Center.
+- ACTG Data Coordinating Center, Frontier Science Technology Research Foundation (FSTRF): Data for this study will keyed directly into a central, password protected database.
 The data will be cleaned and stored at this facility until it is ready to be analyzed. - Statistical Data Analysis Center (SDAC): Approved data will be downloaded from FSTRF to the statistical data center for the AACTG at the Harvard School of Public Health.
-Specific study reports will be periodically provided to the study team and data safety review board to monitor if the trial is safe. - ViiV Healthcare Ltd: The pharmaceutical company that is supplying the drugs for this study. - Contract Research Organization (PPD, Inc): Monitors from PPD will visit the AACTG on a quarterly basis to review data and correct mistakes before the data are sent to SDAC for analysis.
+Specific study reports will be periodically provided to the study team and data safety review board to monitor if the trial is safe. - ViiV Healthcare Ltd: The pharmaceutical company that is supplying the drugs for this study. - Contract Research Organization (PPD, Inc): Monitors from PPD will visit the AACTG on a quarterly basis to review data and correct mistakes before the data are sent to SDAC for analysis. - Government Agencies: Data from this study will be made available to the Food and Drug Administration and to the National Institutes of Health/Division of AIDS (DAIDS)/National Institute for Allergy and Infectious Disease (NIAID), for them to evaluate the safety and efficacy of the treatments being used in this study.